AdobeDocs/analytics.en/help/analyze/analysis-workspace/attribution-iq/attribution.md

   <tr>
    <td colname="col1"> <p><img  src="assets/custom.png" id="image_D46A787AC72248C7B28C402F5515B099" /> </p> </td>
    <td colname="col2"> <p>Custom </p> </td>
    <td colname="col3"> <p>The custom model is a position-based model that allows you to specify the weights you want to give to the first (starter), last (closer), and middle (player) interactions. </p> <p>The values specified are normalized to 100% even if the numbers entered do not add to 100.
-In attribution lookbacks with only one touchpoint, 100% credit is given to the single touchpoint, and in cases with only two, the “player” parameter is ignored, and the first and last interactions are weighted by the “starter” and “closer” model parameter weightings, normalized to 100%. </p> </td>
+In attribution lookbacks with only one touchpoint, 100% credit is given to the single touchpoint, and in cases with only two, the "player" parameter is ignored, and the first and last interactions are weighted by the "starter" and "closer" model parameter weightings, normalized to 100%. </p> </td>
    <td colname="col4"> <p>If your organization is uncomfortable with the defaults provided by Adobe Analytics, a custom model allows you to specify the weights that make the most sense to your organization. </p> </td>
   </tr>
   <tr>